11th June 2020

 But thanks to coronavirus, things were far from normal in Edinburgh over Easter weekend.
 The city’s Royal Mile, connecting Holyrood Palace to the famous Edinburgh Castle perched high over the city, was deserted.
 The city’s cluster of independent bars, cafes and shops were all closed.

-Just on the outskirts of the city centre by the sandy beach of the village of Portobello, Dr Carsten Hansen is at home with his wife and two young kids trying to adjust to life as a cancer researcher who has been locked out of his lab.
-Like all our lives, cancer research at the Centre for Inflammation Research at the University of Edinburgh where Carsten works, is on hold.
+Just on the outskirts of the city centre by the sandy beach of the village of Portobello, Dr Carsten Hansen is still at home with his wife and two young kids trying to adjust to life as a cancer researcher who has been locked out of his lab.
+Like all our lives, cancer research at the Centre for Inflammation Research at the University of Edinburgh where Carsten works is on hold.

 Like the rest of us, Carsten has real concern about how the pandemic could impact his work and the work of his colleagues in the future.